akashacms/pdf-document-construction-set/README.md

 Options:
   -v, --version                     output the current version --config <configFN>               AkashaCMS configuration file.
+If specified
-If specified it disables auto-generated config file.
+                                    it disables auto-generated config file.
+  --title <title>                   Document title, overwriting any title in
+                                    the document metadata.
+  --layout <layoutTemplate>         File name, in a layouts directory, for the
+                                    layout template.
+Overwrites any layout in
+                                    the document metadata.
+  --format <format>                 Page format, "A3", "A4", "A5", "Legal",
+                                    "Letter" or "Tabloid"
+  --pdf-output <pdfDir>             Output directory for PDF generation.
+                                    Default process.cwd()/PDF
-  --format <format>                 Page format, "A3", "A4", "A5", "Legal", "Letter" or "Tabloid" --pdf-output <pdfDir>             Output directory for PDF generation.
-Default process.cwd()/PDF --html-output <htmlDir>           Output directory for HTML generation --template-header <tmplHeader     HTML template for page header --height-header <height>          Height of header block.
-Valid units are mm, cm, in and px.
+  --html-output <htmlDir>           Output directory for HTML generation --template-header <tmplHeader     HTML template for page header --height-header <height>          Height of header block.
+Valid units are
+                                    mm, cm, in and px.
   --template-footer <tmplFooter     HTML template for page footer --height-footer <height>          Height of footer block.
-Valid units are mm, cm, in and px.
+Valid units are
+                                    mm, cm, in and px.
+  --style <cssFile>                 File name of CSS style sheet --layout-dir <layoutDir...>       One or more directories for layout
+                                    templates
+  --partial-dir <partialDir...>     One or more directories for partial
+                                    templates
-  --style <cssFile>                 File name of CSS style sheet --layout-dir <layoutDir...>       One or more directories for layout templates --partial-dir <partialDir...>     One or more directories for partial templates --asset-dir <assetsDir...>        One or more directories for assets --document-dir <documentsDir...>  One or more directories for documents --plantuml-url                    URL for a PlantUML server
+  --asset-dir <assetsDir...>        One or more directories for assets --document-dir <documentsDir...>  One or more directories for documents --plantuml-url                    URL for a PlantUML server